A structural bound for cluster robustness of randomized small-block Lanczos: Cluster robustness of RSBL

 \subsubsection{Empirical experiments}

-We verify \cref{conj:sb} through numerical experiments\footnote{Scripts to reproduce numerical results are publicly available at \url{https://github.com/nShao678/Small-block-Lanczos}.} implemented in Matlab 2022b and executed on an AMD Ryzen 9 6900HX Processor (8 cores, 3.3---4.9 GHz) with 32GB of RAM.
+We verify \cref{conj:chi} and \cref{conj:sb} through numerical experiments implemented in Matlab 2022b and executed on an AMD Ryzen 9 6900HX Processor (8 cores, 3.3---4.9 GHz) with 32GB of RAM.
+Scripts to reproduce numerical results are publicly available at \url{https://github.com/nShao678/Small-block-Lanczos}.

+The first part of numerical experiments is the empirical behaviors of the cluster robustness \cref{eq:defangle}, that is, \cref{conj:sb}.
 Since Gaussian random matrices are invariant under rotation, we only consider diagonal matrices $A$ with the following form:

 and $\Lambda_{k}$ are $b\times b$ diagonal matrices for $1\leq k\leq d$.
 Given a Gaussian random initial $\Omega\in\R^{n\times b}$, we first compute an orthonormal basis $V_{d}$ for the block Krylov subspace $\mathcal{K}_{d}(A,\Omega)$ by performing block Lanczos process with full reorthogonalization.
-Then the angle is computed by $ \tan\angle (\range(Q),\mathcal{K}_{d}(A,\Omega)) = \norm{V_{\perp}V^{-1}}$, where $V$ and $V_{\perp}$ contain the first $bd$ rows and rest part of $V_{d}$, respectively.
+Then the angle is computed by $ \tan\angle (\range(Q),\mathcal{K}_{d}(A,\Omega)) = \norm{V_{\perp}V^{-1}}$, where $V$ and $V_{\perp}$ contain the first $b\cdot d$ rows and rest part of $V_{d}$, respectively.
 In the following experiments, we set $n=1000$ and $bd=60$.
 As mentioned in \cref{rmk:sb}, we consider two $\Lambda_{\perp}$ as follows such that $\Lambda$ contains exterior eigenvalues or interior eigenvalues:

 For eigenvalues in $\Lambda_{k}$ with $1\leq k\leq d$, we set them as uniformly spaced in the interval

 where $\alpha$ and $\beta$ are positive parameters to be specified later.
 Note that in this situation, the cluster radius is $\beta/60$, and the absolute gap between nearby clusters is $\alpha/60$.